inbravo/aws-feature-set/README.md

 	- Cache the DNS record for TTL seconds
 	- Length that a DNS record is cached on either resolving server or users own local computer
 - Hosted Zone
-	- Collection of resource record sets hosted by Route 53
+	- Collection of resource that holds the information that how you wants to route traffic for a domain (example.com)
 	- A hosted zone represents resource record sets that are managed together under a single domain name
 	- NS, SOA, CNAME, Alias etc. types of records for a particular domain e.g. [DNS Lookup](https://www.tcpiputils.com/dns-lookup/google.com/ALL)
 	- Types
 		- Private : how you want to route traffic within VPC
 		- Public : how you want to route traffic on internet
+	- When a hosted zone for your domain will be created, you will be given four DNS endpoints called **delegation set**
+	- These endpoints should to be updated in your domain names nameserver section
 - DNS Record Types
 	- SOA (Start of Authority)
 		- Provides server information which provides data for the zone